shahriar-rahman/Store-Sales-Forecasting/README.md

 ## Datasets:
 The following datasets will be studied, observed, and merged for preprocessing before applying to our desired models:
-• train.csv
+* train.csv
-• test.csv
+* test.csv
-• stores.csv
+* stores.csv
-• oil.csv
+* oil.csv
-• holidays_events.csv
+* holidays_events.csv

 ### Sample Submission:
-The sample_submission.csv will only be used to perform submission on Kaggle
+The sample_submission.csv will only be used to perform submission on Kaggle.